How to Change Real ID Name

 Hints, Tips and Time Savers to Get Your California DMV Real ID Name Identification

-You must have 2 different letters, bills, statements, contracts, or other legitimate document, sent to you by a bona fide 3rd party.
-If that address doesn’t match the one you are using with DMV, you should also bring your filed change of address forms, new lease or purchase documents, or other official documentation to show a recent move or otherwise explain the different addresses.
+You must have 2 different letters, bills, statements, contracts, or other legitimate documents, sent to you by a bona fide 3rd party.
+If your address on those documents doesn’t match the one you are using with DMV, you should also bring your filed change of address forms, new lease or purchase documents, or other official documentation to show a recent move or otherwise explain the different addresses.
 Typically, you can bring a recent telephone bill, pay stub, W-2, 1099, or 1040 tax form, or any other utility bill, lease or rental agreement, mortgage or loan statement, etc. If you cannot bring 2 (or more) printed documents to prove your current residency, take the time to obtain them before trying to get your Real ID.
 PO Box address documentation will not count.
 It must be your residence street address.

 Fees, Application and Appointment